MegaRace

-MegaRace is a racing video game developed by Cryo.
-It features pre-rendered 3-D graphics and over twenty minutes of full-motion video of fictional game show host, Lance Boyle.
-It was released for DOS in 1993.
-It was then released for the Sega CD and the 3DO the following year.
-It spawned two sequels, MegaRace 2 and MegaRace 3.
+MegaRace is a vehicular combat game developed by Cryo for MS-DOS and published by The Software Toolworks in 1993.
+Ports to Sega CD and 3DO were released the following year.
+It uses pre-rendered 3-D graphics and includes over twenty minutes of full-motion video of fictional game show host Lance Boyle.

+There are two sequels: MegaRace 2 and MegaRace 3.

 Plot

 MegaRace takes place in the distant future, where the player is a contestant on a fictional game show and namesake, MegaRace.
-MegaRace is broadcast on the fictional VWBT (Virtual World Broadcast Television) television channel, where contestants compete in a live-or-die race match against Hells Angels-like speed gangs.
-MegaRace's host is the eccentric Lance Boyle, who was portrayed by actor Christian Erickson.
-He guides the player throughout the game, introducing new levels and enemies, frequently discouraging the player.
+The program is broadcast on the fictional VWBT (Virtual World Broadcast Television) television channel, where contestants compete in a live-or-die race match against speed gangs.
+MegaRace's host is the eccentric Lance Boyle, portrayed by actor Christian Erickson.
+He guides the player throughout the game, introducing new levels and enemies, frequently discouraging them.

 Gameplay

-Megarace is a vehicular combat game with arcade gameplay, similar to that of RoadBlasters and Spy Hunter.
+MegaRace is a vehicular combat game with arcade-style gameplay, similar to that of RoadBlasters and Spy Hunter.
 However, it is also a rail shooter, in which players do not fully control the car; they can move it from side to side and accelerate within a limited range, but cannot turn nor fully stop the vehicle.
 This is because the speedway is rendered in full-motion video.
 The player must not only kill the opponents, but must also selectively avoid or run over "symbols" marked on the speedway itself.
 When driven over, these symbols temporarily improve or harm the car's performance.

 The objective in MegaRace is to kill all of the speed-gang members in each race before three laps of the racetrack are completed.
-The first race starts out with a small number of speed-gang punks, but more are added in each subsequent race.
+The first race starts with a small number of speed-gang punks, but more are added in each subsequent race.
 The player can dispatch opponents by slamming them into the sidewall of the track, hitting them with missiles mounted on the player's car, or passing them, causing the opponent's vehicle to explode after the gap between the two cars becomes too great.
 The player has a limited number of missiles for each race.
 If all opponents are not killed within three laps, the race is lost and the player must start again from their last saved game.
 If all opponents are successfully dispatched, the player moves on to the next race.
 If the player beats Lance Boyle's score (120,000 points), plays for a sufficiently long time, and comes in second, third or (occasionally) fourth, Lance will let him move on to the next track.
 Usually, coming in any position other than first either ends the game or forces the player to play the "Last-Chance Speedway".

 The game has a total of eight cars and fourteen speedways across five worlds, not including two bonus races.
 The tracks differ in appearance between difficulty levels.